Nicole Farmer Hurd became the 18th President of Lafayette College on July 1, 2021.

 Prior to becoming Lafayette’s president, Hurd was honored as a 2016 White House Champion of Change for College Opportunity, selected as a Featured Innovator by the Bill & Melinda Gates Foundation, and named by Washington Monthly as one the most innovative people in higher education, among other accolades.

 Hurd holds a Ph.D. in religious studies from the University of Virginia.
-She and her husband, Bill, have two students in college and three dogs on campus.
+She and her husband, Bill, have one student in college and another in graduate school and three dogs on campus.

 Selected honors